Plantation Shutters Offer Timeless Appeal

 Always ask to see a sample.
 Companies can bring louvers to your home and, if you ask, can even bring an outside mount to your home allowing you to see how far it might extend into your living space.
 Don’t forget the Holy Grail of this deal: the warranty.
 The warranty you want will protect you from any louver warping and will cover the structural integrity.
 Don’t buy without a warranty.
 In this area the whole process—from the designer measuring your windows to a crew installing the final louver—can take as little as four weeks, depending on your dealer.

-Once the shutters are installed, you may find yourself tempted to add just a bit of flourish.
+Once you’ve hired a brilliant local shutter design and installation company, you may find yourself tempted to add just a bit of flourish.
 If so, think summer and make it light and soft.
 While it’s rare for a window treatment to be added to a plantation-shuttered window, treatments that are high enough and light enough to not interfere with opening the shutters do work.
 Even a valance or soft cornice, if not done well, can cause problems when opening louvers or swinging shutter panels open.

 “You can put a window treatment and fabric up with your shutters to suit your taste, but a plantation shutter will stand on its own,” says Mosby.
 “Plantation shutters are timeless.”